Last reviewed: 23 May 2023

 If other employees do jobs that are the same or similar in other departments or areas of the business, you should consider widening the redundancy pool to include these employees.

 It is good practice to tell the employee in advance how the meeting will be structured and the platform that you are planning on using.
-Check with them in advance that the meeting platform works for them and ensure adjustments are made such as enabling either automatic captioning or booking an external speech to text provider to caption the meeting.
+Check with them in advance that the meeting platform works for them and ensure adjustments are made such as enabling either automatic captioning or booking a sign language interpreter or an external speech to text provider to caption the meeting.

 It is vital to consult employees provisionally selected for redundancy individually.
 Failure to do this is likely to lead to any subsequent dismissals being found to be unfair.